What is a Kit Home?

-A kit home is a house made from prefabricated components delivered to a specified location where they’ll all be assembled either by the owner builder or by a hired building professional.
+A kit home is a house made from prefabricated components delivered to a specified location where to be assembled either by the owner builder or by a hired building professional.
 Kit homes designed to be affordable and can save around 30% when building a new home.
 They are available in various designs, big or small and have the potential to customize each floor plan to suit.

 At Wholesale Homes and Sheds, we clearly classify components into the four building stages of a kit home – Floor Kit, Lockup Kit, Lining Kit and Final Kit.

 Floor Kit Components